kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 ### §13.81   Order of immediate compliance.

-\(a\) Notwithstanding §[[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] through 13.79, the Chief Counsel, the Assistant Chief Counsel, Enforcement, the Assistant Chief Counsel, Europe, Africa, and Middle East Area Office, or a Regional Counsel may issue an order of immediate compliance, which is effective upon issuance, if the person who issues the order finds that—
+\(a\) Notwithstanding [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§§13.73]] through 13.79, the Chief Counsel, the Assistant Chief Counsel, Enforcement, the Assistant Chief Counsel, Europe, Africa, and Middle East Area Office, or a Regional Counsel may issue an order of immediate compliance, which is effective upon issuance, if the person who issues the order finds that—

 \(1\) There is strong probability that a violation is occurring or is about to occur;

 \(2\) The violation poses a substantial risk to health or to safety of life or property; and

-\(3\) The public interest requires the avoidance or amelioration of that risk through immediate compliance and waiver of the procedures afforded under §[[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§13.73]] through 13.79.
+\(3\) The public interest requires the avoidance or amelioration of that risk through immediate compliance and waiver of the procedures afforded under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.73   Notice of proposed order of compliance.|§§13.73]] through 13.79.

 \(b\) An order of immediate compliance is served promptly upon the person against whom the order is issued by telephone or telegram, and a written statement of the relevant facts and the legal basis for the order, including the findings required by paragraph (a) of this section, is served promptly by personal service or by mail.